anpham6/squared-functions/README.md

       "admin": {
-        "publicRead": false, // New buckets (optional: Not supported OCI) "emptyBucket": false, // More convenient than using "overwrite" (optional), "preservePath": false // Use current pathname as file prefix },
+        "publicRead": false, // New buckets (optional: Not supported OCI) "emptyBucket": false, // More convenient than using "overwrite" (optional), "preservePath": false // Use current pathname as base directory },
       "upload": {
         "active": false, // Implicity "publicRead: true" except when explicitly "publicRead: false"